mholling/nswtopo/README.markdown

 * railways: heavy- and light-gauge railway lines, represented as black hashed lines
 * pipelines: water or other pipelines, represented as thin cyan lines
 * transmission-lines: high voltage electrical transmission lines, represented as black dot-dash lines
-* landing-grounds: landing strips as found on farms, etc, represented as dark gray lines
+* landing-grounds: landing strips as found on farms, etc, represented as dark grey lines
 * gates-grids: gates and grids on roads, represented as small black circular icons with two or one crossing lines, respectively
 * wharves: wharves and jetties, represented as black lines
 * cadastre: NSW cadastral lines (property boundaries), represented as thin, light grey lines